DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/startup-config.md

 <D ACK MIN 2600>
 ```

-Then you would need to enter into the [mySetup.h]{.title-ref} file:
+Then you would need to enter into the [mySetup.h] file:

 ``` cpp
 SETUP("<D ACK MIN 2600>");